-The three research reviews we have analyzed in this report contain some of the strongest and most recent evaluations of U.S. sex education programs available-60 studies that have been screened for research quality by credible scientific agencies.
-Our findings demonstrate that applying a meaningful definition of effectiveness to program outcomes and examining the evidence for school-based (versus community and clinic) settings separately, as we have done here, are crucial elements in the assessment of sex education effectiveness.
+We have analyzed the studies found in research reviews by three reputable scientific agencies, containing some of the strongest and most recent evaluations of U.S. sex education programs available-60 studies of school-based CSE that have been screened for research quality by credible entities.
+Our findings demonstrate that applying a meaningful definition of effectiveness to program outcomes and examining the evidence for school-based settings separately (excluding community and clinic-based programs) are crucial elements in the assessment of sex education effectiveness.
 This is especially true if that assessment intends to be of practical use to stakeholders such as school administrators, parents, and policymakers, in the effort to diminish the negative consequences of adolescent sexual activity.

 Conclusions.
-Using meaningful and recommended criteria (sustained 12-month effects for the intended population on key protective indicators), we found insufficient evidence of effectiveness by U.S. schoolbased CSE at decreasing teen pregnancy or STD rates or increasing teen abstinence or condom use.
+Using meaningful and recommended criteria (12-month post-program effects for the intended population on key protective indicators), we found insufficient evidence of effectiveness by U.S. school-based CSE at decreasing teen pregnancy or STD rates or increasing teen abstinence or condom use.
 There was far more evidence of CSE failure than success.
-With regard to school-based AE, we found preliminary but promising evidence for producing sustained increases in teen abstinence.
+With regard to school-based AE, we found promising evidence for producing sustained increases in teen abstinence, enough to justify additional research.

-Recommendation.
-With regard to school-based comprehensive sex education in the United States, given the substantial evidence of program ineffectiveness as measured by meaningful criteria from the field of prevention research, and the negative effects found in several studies, we do not recommend this approach as a viable public health strategy in U.S. school classrooms.
-Replication studies should be conducted to verify the preliminary positive findings for abstinence education programs in order to further inform public policy.
+Recommendations.
+With regard to sex education in the United States: 1) Given the substantial evidence of program ineffectiveness as measured by meaningful standards from the field of prevention research, and the negative effects found in several studies, we do not recommend comprehensive sex education as a viable public health strategy in U.S. school classrooms.
+2) Replication studies should be conducted to verify the positive findings for school-based abstinence education, in order to better inform public policy.